-Boulder's Open Space & Mountain Parks are a very special place.
-The lands teem with native plants and wildlife and are home to threatened and endangered species.
+Boulder's Open Space and Mountain Parks (OSMP) are a very special place.
+The open space lands teem with native plants and wildlife and are home to threatened and endangered species.
 They serve as a buffer between Boulder and nearby development.
 They sustain agriculture uses and add untold benefits to the natural environment - clean air, water, and earth.

-The lands shape the urban mosaic of the Boulder Valley and provide citizens with passive recreation opportunities.
+The lands shape the urban mosaic of the Boulder Valley and provide residents with passive recreation opportunities.
 Trails are used by walkers, hikers, bicyclists, horseback riders, dog walkers and other passive recreational uses.

 Featured Projects & Pages

 View Boulder's live osprey camera.
 Get a glimpse into the lives of a pair of osprey nesting.
 Watch them begin nesting, feeding and raising their young.

 Visit OSMP's Virtual Open House to learn about a few highlights from 2020 projects along with what to watch for in 2021.

 Learn about the science being conducted by OSMP and independent researchers.

 The City of Boulder and 11 other agencies created a mobile trails application that provides access to all trail information in and around Boulder County.

 Information on how to register for the Voice and Sight Tag Program or renew your dogs' Voice and Sight Tags.